General Introduction for Postgraduate Students - Prepared by students for students and included a step-by-step guide to enrolment and beyond

 - Prospective students - degree pathways and how to apply.

-- Current MSc and PhD students - enrolment, registration, proposals and progress.
+- Current MSc and PhD students - milestones, scholarships, careers.

 We are a research-focused School covering all areas of Biology and are one of the leading biological research schools in Australasia.

 Our postgraduate degrees help prepare you for a career in biology across a wide range of areas.
 You will find our courses exciting, challenging, and at the cutting edge.
 We have a large cohort of new staff, including three Rutherford Discovery Fellows, who bring new ideas and enthusiasm to the school.

 Our staff are actively engaged in research, ensuring your projects are relevant and employ the latest methods.
 We have emerging and established strengths across a wide range of areas including Genetics, Evolution, Ecology, Biochemistry, Microbiology, Bioinformatics, Plant Science and Cell Biology.

 The School of Biological Sciences has the best field station facilities in the country, a brand new state-of-the-art research building that opened in late 2010, and our postgraduate courses are taught by leading national and visiting international researchers.
 Several of our staff have received Tertiary Teaching Excellence Awards.

 Academic Postgraduate Studies Committee 2017

 Tammy Steeves (Chair), Jim Briskie (Deputy Chair), Paul Gardner, Paula Jameson and Hazel Chapman.
 The group will cover the diversity of disciplines in the School and will oversee processing of research milestones for MSc Part II and PhD students.

 Please feel free to contact them to raise any postgraduate student issues, concerns or suggestions.
 You are more than welcome to drop by their rooms, or get in touch by email.